 What is it?

 Fallout in most cases is simply rail dust (small air borne metal particles) that get kicked into the air from a rail train’s vortex or vehicle brake linings.
 When it lands on your vehicle it still dust by definition but if your car is dirty it will stay on the surface until the car is washed.
 It is now when the fallout adversely affects your vehicle’s surface.
 If the fallout is left on the car with an overnight rain or if a considerable amount of dew takes place; the metal particle begins to rust on top of the painted surface.
 Rust is a chemical reaction between the metal and the moisture.
-Now the metal particle, if magnified, looks like a jagged kidney stone that will embed itself into the painted surface.

 Causes – What to stay away from